Wilmington, North Carolina: Religion

 Less than half of Wilmington's population is religiously affiliated (47.30%), with the majority of practitioners being Christian.
 The two largest Christian denominations in Wilmington are Protestant: Baptists (14.66%) and Methodists (8.29%), followed by Roman Catholics (7.42%).
 There are also a significant number of Presbyterians (3.19%), Episcopalians (2.30%), Pentecostals (1.45%), and Lutherans (1.32%).
 Other Christian denominations make up 7.02%, and the Latter-Day Saints have 0.90%.
 Much smaller is the proportion of residents who follow Islam (0.46%), and Judaism (0.25%).
 A small percentage of people practice Eastern religions (0.04%).

 Wilmington has significant historical religious buildings, such as the Basilica Shrine of St. Mary and the Temple of Israel.

-Transportation

-Airport

-The Wilmington International Airport (ILM) serves the area with commercial air service provided by American Airlines, Delta Air Lines, United Airlines and Avelo Airlines.
-American Airlines carries a large share of the airport's traffic, and therefore flies the largest of the aircraft in and out of the airport.
-The airport serves over 930,000 travelers per year.
-The airport is also home to two fixed-base operations (FBOs) that currently house over 100 private aircraft.
-The airport maintains a separate International Terminal providing a full service Federal Inspection Station to clear international flights.
-This includes U.S. Customs and Border Protection, U.S. Department of Agriculture and the U.S. Department of Immigration.
-The airport is 4 miles from downtown and is served by Wave Transit buses.